 Once leading a simple life of little means, some of us are now facing the realities of adulthood.
 Enough with wasting money on rent, it’s time to buy property to call “home”.
 The prospect is exciting but the road is long, and the hurdles numerous.
 Some of them are particularly harsh on foreigners like us; language barriers and lack of local rules/market knowledge for example.
 It’s just simply not nice to feel ignorant or fooled by the bank mortgage specialist (I’ve been there, i know).

-While it is a regulated market, bank will sometimes withhold information that could be beneficial to you.
+While it is a regulated market, some German banks will sometimes withhold information that could be beneficial to you.
 Here is a selection of what you should probably know about before you apply for a mortgage, and after too.

 7 things you need to know before mortgage applications:

 1- Don’t believe everything you read online.

 The interest rates quoted online are not realistic rates, these are used to catch your attention only, like on Immobilienscout24.
 For example:

 The top three providers quoted here are brokerage services and not mortgage lenders, hence they do not set the interest rates, but they only pay Immobilienscout24 a fee to be listed there.
 The interest rate can only be determined once the property value is determined among others, because this is the value that you are borrowing against and determines the loan-to-value ratio (the ratio of the loan to the property value), the most critical component in determining the interest rate.
 Hence, you should be skeptical of interest rates comparisons that do not ask for the property value & loan amount.

 Variables that affect the interest rate include: the loan-to-value ratio, the loan amount, the fixed interest period length, and bank specific conditions like the proximity of the property to where you normally live.